cockroachdb/docs/v21.1/schema-design-table.md

 - [Add additional constraints](#add-additional-constraints)
 - [Execute `CREATE TABLE` statements](#execute-create-table-statements)

-After reviewing the best practices in each section, see the provided example.
+After reviewing the best practices in each section, see the example provided in that section.

 ### Name a table